Connectivity

 variable and increase the number by 1.
 When you restart the server you should see the server start up without issues.

-You should see one entry bound to 0.0.0.0, if you don't go back and ensure the server-port
+Regardless of the operating system being used you should see one entry bound to 0.0.0.0, if you don’t go back and ensure the server-port

-variable has been set.
+variable has been set properly.

 OS Firewalls